 It must be noted that the small Indiana State Police airplane was flown to return prisoners back to Indiana when weather permitted.
-This amounts to 256.9 hours flight time or 38,500 miles travel since July 1, 1970, for a return of 46 prisoners.
+This amounts to 256.9 hours flight time or 38,500 miles travel since July 1, 1970, for a return of 46 of the Indiana State Police.